Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

 In addition, exploiting both spin and bosonic degrees of freedom on equal footing allows us to efficiently simulate spin-boson systems through spin-phonon digital \cite{zohreh2021spinphonon,than2025spinphonon} or analog protocols \cite{zahringer2010walk,clos2016thermalization,lv2018rabi,cai2021rabi,mei2022rabihubbard,muralidharan2023jch}.
 In the analog case, native interactions between the ions’ degrees of freedom and controlled electromagnetic fields are used to engineer the spin-boson Hamiltonians of interest, including linear vibronic coupling (LVC) models, which can be used to study key chemical dynamics, such as charge transfer and dissociation reactions \cite{gorman2018VAET,valahu2023conical,whitlow2023conical,macdonell2023timedomain}.
-Combined with reservoir-engineering techniques, this approach extends naturally to non-equilibrium, open-system dynamics , where environmental effects are non-negligible \cite{kang2024chemical,olaya-agudelo2025open,pagano2025varenna}.
+Combined with reservoir-engineering techniques, this approach extends naturally to non-equilibrium, open-system dynamics, where environmental effects are non-negligible \cite{kang2024chemical,olaya-agudelo2025open,pagano2025varenna}.
 Therefore, thermal-reservoir engineering with trapped ions, both for thermal-state preparation and for probing open-system dynamics, can serve as a valuable resource for quantum applications.
 For example, models of many chemical reactions assume that the system and its surroundings are in global thermal equilibrium \cite{laidler1987kinetics,truhlar1996TST,petruccione2007}.
 Consequently, the ability to establish a finite-temperature reservoir paves the way to experimentally study these processes under realistic thermodynamic conditions.
 Moreover, such reservoirs enable experimental studies of thermal entanglement and the temperature dependence of decoherence processes \cite{fedortchenko2014finitetemp,wu2017coherence}.
 They also provide a platform for investigating thermalization and heat flow across temperature gradients \cite{lin2011thermalization}.
-Existing thermal-reservoir engineering techniques either rely on cooling processes \cite{poyatos1996cooling,so2024electrontransfer,so2025multimode,kienzler2015thesis,cetina2022cooling}, which pump the system into the vacuum state \cite{Monroe1995a} or into squeezed and entangled states \cite{kienzler2015reservoir,zhu2025dissipation,li2025entanglement}, or on noise injection \cite{myatt2000decoherence,navickas2025chemical} and stochastic processes \cite{sun2025quantum}, which yield infinite-temperature steady states.
+Existing thermal-reservoir engineering techniques typically rely on cooling processes \cite{poyatos1996cooling,so2024electrontransfer,so2025multimode,kienzler2015thesis,cetina2022cooling}, which pump the system into the vacuum state \cite{Monroe1995a} or into squeezed and entangled states \cite{carvalho2001stateprotect,kienzler2015reservoir,zhu2025dissipation,li2025entanglement}, or on noise injection \cite{myatt2000decoherence,navickas2025chemical} and stochastic processes \cite{sun2025quantum}, which yield infinite-temperature steady states.
+By contrast, controlled competition between heating and cooling processes has been employed to study phase transitions in the trapped ions’ motional state \cite{behrle2023phononlaser} and to realize quantum van der Pol oscillators using combinations of linear and non-linear dissipation channels \cite{li2025vanderpol}.